When you look in the mirror, you see yourself…

 Riki pressed back on her heel then jumped up into the air with all her strength.
 She could easily jump ten feet of she had to.
 She holstered her sword caught the child midair, flipped and landed as the beasts of darkness covered the house and the woman.
 Her heart anguished and her head began to pound.

 Riki came back to the cries of the child.
 She looked at it.
 There wasn’t much time.
 She ran back towards the soldiers.

 The soldier saluted her and took hold of the child with one hand and with the other, shot his gun into the swarm of creatures.
 Riki left the soldier with the child and made her way to the center of the village.
 Up ahead she could see the shadows growing thicker.
 Above the center of town there was a fissure of darkness.
 It was as if the sky had been cracked open.
 From the hole pour darkness and a sickening miasma that held a foul stench.
 The ground was scorched and barren with a massive crater, as if a meteor had crashed.
 Over the screams and roars of flames and cries of the shadowy creatures, Riki could hear something else; laughing.

 She looked up at the fissure to see a woman floating mid-air, the shadows pouring down around her like water and forming into horrifying creatures of darkness on the ground.
 The woman was looking down at her, a please smile on her face.
 Riki scowled.

 They had the same features, the same face.
-Instead of brown hair kept in a ponytail, she had dark violet locks.
-They whipped her face as hot wind blew.
-Instead of blue eyes, she had black.
+Instead of brown hair kept in a ponytail, she wore hers down.
+Her locks whipped her face as hot wind blew.
+Instead of gentle blue eyes, the woman’s seemed hard and cold.
 What would have been a captain’s uniform, were pieces of shiny chrome armor.
 Orange flame flickered around her.
 The woman, Ayrah, smirked.
 Riki faced her Other, sneering.